free-pdk/free-pdk-examples/BlinkLED_WithIRQ/README.md

 Note: These commands can be chained as well.  i.e. `make clean program run`

 ### Customization:
-Edit the variables at top of the Makefile to:
+Edit the variables at the top of the Makefile to:
 - **DEVICE**: Pick a different Padauk MCU (defaults to PFS154 if not changed)
 - **F_CPU**: Use a different frequency for the system clock
   - Note: The _sdcc_external_startup() method will automatically choose the correct internal oscillator (IHRC or ILRC) and divider based on the desired frequency.